LiliMartinez23/maze/README.md

 ## Project Structure

-maze/
+- maze
-├── index.html # Loads Matter.js and the game script
+  - index.html # Loads Matter.js and the game script
-└── main.js # Contains maze generation and gameplay logic
+  - main.js # Contains maze generation and gameplay logic

 ## How It Works